UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-ucd/usage.md

-# IBM DevOps Deploy - Usage
+# DevOps Deploy - Usage

-To use the IBM DevOps Deploy plugin, the plugin must be loaded and an instance created before you can configure the plugin integration.
+To use the DevOps Deploy plugin, the plugin must be loaded and an instance created before you can configure the plugin integration.
 You define configuration properties in the user interface or in a JSON file.

 ## Integration type

-The IBM DevOps Deploy plug-in supports scheduled events integration which are listed in the following table.
+The DevOps Deploy plug-in supports scheduled events integration which are listed in the following table.

 Schedule events up to DevOps Deploy plug-in version 4.1.1